gift-surg/lie_exponential/README.md

 hinders any quick modification and are a great limitation of freedom to introduce new unexpected concepts from other sources.

-Lastly this code is not written by an experienced programmer, but it still has the ambition of being "scientific" i.e. it is open and it can be peer reviewed.
-Any contribution, comment and improvement from you is therefore welcome.
+Lastly this code has the ambition of being "scientific": it is open and it can be reviewed and corrected.
+Any contribution, comment and improvement from you is more than welcome.